gatsbyjs/gatsby/docs/docs/creating-a-starter.md

 ## Add your starter to the Gatsby Starter Library

-To make sure your starter is easily discoverable, don't forget to add it to the [Gatsby Starter Library](/contributing/submit-to-starter-library/).
+To make sure your starter is easily discoverable, you are welcome (but not required) to add it to the [Gatsby Starter Library](/contributing/submit-to-starter-library/).
 Add tags to your starter by first checking for existing ones (like `contentful`, `csv`, etc.), and adding more if needed!

 ## Further reading: